Ridley Scott's unrealised projects: The Kind One

 In April 2008, Scott was set to direct the movie adaptation of Tom Epperson's crime novel The Kind One, from a screenplay by Epperson and Casey Affleck attached to star as Danny Landon.
 There has been no further announcements since.

 Untitled Alien spin-off

 In late 2008, Sigourney Weaver hinted in an interview with MTV that she and Scott were working on an Alien spin-off film, which would focus on the chronicles of Ellen Ripley rather than on the Aliens, but the continuation of Ripley's story has not materialised.

 Purefold

-In June 2009, The New York Times revealed that Scott along with his now-deceased brother Tony Scott were working on a web series inspired by Blade Runner with episodes of five or ten minutes, that, according to Ridley, it could have also been broadcast on television.
+In June 2009, The New York Times revealed that Scott along with his now-deceased brother Tony Scott were working on a web series inspired by Blade Runner with episodes of five or ten minutes, that, according to Ridley, could have also been broadcast on television.
 In February 2010, it was reported that the production of the series was cancelled due to funding problems.